 The red-headed stepchild, the forgotten Brady – yes, we are talking about Rho.
 Rho is the one Greek that does not get mentioned with the others, which is not entirely its fault.
 Rho is the measure of the effect of interest rates on an option's price.

-Unfortunately for rho, interest rates do not change that often.
-When you trade short term options, the effect of interest rates is felt even less.
-However, to get a complete understanding of the Greeks and how they effect your option’s price, you need to understand rho.
+Unfortunately for Rho, interest rates do not change that often.
+When you trade short-term options, the effect of interest rates is felt even less.
+However, to get a complete understanding of the Greeks and how they affect your option’s price, you need to understand Rho.

 What Is The Risk-Free Interest Rate

 When we talk about interest rates, we mean the risk-free interest rate.
 The risk-free interest rate is the minimum return you can expect to receive while keeping your risk at zero.
 The only way you are going to find an investment with zero risks is if you look to the government.
 Treasury Bonds and Treasury Bills are risk-free because you can assume the government will not default and you will be paid on your bond or bill.

 We refer to risk-free investments as minimum return investments because you as an investor would expect a higher return anytime you have money at risk.
 No one would risk their money if they could make more money risk-free.

 Before we can even begin to define or talk about all the exciting attributes of Rho, you need to know where to find Rho.
 An option’s Rho, along with the other Greeks, comes out of the option pricing model.